restocked/space-invaders/README.md

 - [ ] Settings
 - [ ] More sprites for aliens
 - [ ] Barriers
+- [ ] Add animations and sound when the spaceship get hits

 ## Data structure
 #### Game